categories

 What This Means for Photographers

 The majority delivering in 2-4 weeks suggests this is an industry-standard, useful for setting client expectations.
-Only 13.4% delivering in less than a week indicates a potential niche for rapid turnaround services as a USP.
+Only 13.4% delivering in less than a week indicates a potential niche for rapid turnaround services as a unique selling point.

 Longer turnaround times may indicate complex post-processing or high workloads, suggesting a need for more efficient workflows.